All Episodes

 Speaker 8 (35:15):

-Then you have a reduction.
+and then you have a reduction.
+You use AI to

-You use AI to develop a consolidated job description and
+develop a consolidated job description and you could modify word

-Little more detail, a little less detail.
+there's a little more detail, a little less detail.
+But

-your document creation through a new startup business is really essential.
+document creation through a new startup business is really essential.

 Speaker 5 (35:48):

-Great Thank you and ggmrvis with dsolismescal dot com.
+Great thank you and ggmrvis with dsolismescal dot com.
 What's

 one way you're using AI?